straw-wave/draft/content/working-on-flutter-code.md

 The core building blocks in Flutter applications are widgets (everything-is-a-widget concept), so developers will work with these blocks a lot.
 That is why it is important to deliver a powerful tool that could help manage widgets quickly and efficiently and ensure that the structure remains correct. **Flutter Outline** is the right tool for these purposes.
-To open it, click **Flutter Outline** on the right side of the main IDE window (alternatively, you can click **View > Tool Windows > Flutter Outline**).
+To open it, click **Flutter Outline** on the right side of the main IDE window (alternatively, you can choose **View | Tool Windows | Flutter Outline** on the main menu).
 To manage your widgets structure, use the toolbar:
 <p align="center">
 <img src="https://github.com/straw-wave/draft/blob/master/img_final/4_flutter_outline_toolbar.png" alt="Flutter Outline Toolbar" width="590"/>
 </p>

 **Flutter Outline** allows you to both view the structure of your application and to modify it, if necessary.
-When you use this tool, the
-IDE will make sure that the structure is correct, so you can avoid typos or forgotten symbols.
-For instance, you can center a widget in a few steps using the Outline tool:
+When you use this tool, the IDE will make sure that the structure is correct, so you can avoid typos or forgotten symbols.
+For instance, you can center a widget using the Outline tool:

 1. Select a widget.
 2. Click the **Center widget** button on the toolbar.